j05u3/whatsapp-cloud-api-express/README.md

 [commitizen-img]: https://img.shields.io/badge/commitizen-friendly-brightgreen.svg
 [commitizen-url]: http://commitizen.github.io/cz-cli/

+## Some recommendations

+If you are using serverless I suggest to set min instances (in Google Cloud Functions) or reserved concurrency (in AWS) to at least 1 (~4 USD or less in monthly cost) so your bot responds fast without being affected by cold starts.

 ## Related work

 I built an open-source [chats visualization frontend here](https://github.com/j05u3/chats_manager) that you can use to visualize your chats, it's compatible with this library ✌️.